Infrastructure as Code - An intro - Part 5 - Using Terraform

 }

 These are fairly easy to grasp, I think.
-The only things that might be a bit interesting to note are the lack of default values for project_name and sql_pwd, and the sensitive property added to the sql_pwd.
+The only things that might be a bit interesting to note are the lack of default values for project_name

-The lack of default values is due to the fact that these 2 values should never be “defaulted”.
-The project_name should always be defined, as re-using the same project name, in this case, would cause naming conflict.
+should always be defined, as re-using the same project name, in this case, would cause naming conflict.
 And the password should obviously be unique, and never ever be checked into source control.

-The sql_pwd has also been marked as sensitive.
-This makes sure that the value is not output in the plan or apply output.
+output.
 However, it is still added to the state, so anyone with access to the state can still read it.

 Ok…now that we have the input variables defined, we can update the template to make use of them.
 The only thing we have to do, is to locate all the hard coded values that should be updated and replace them with the variable values.
-And the syntax for that is var.<VARIABLE NAME>.
+And the syntax for that is var.<VARIABLE NAME>

-The first thing that needs updating is the local project_name.
+.
 However, as some resources are case sensitive, I suggest that we make sure to turn the provided value into lower case while we are at it.

 locals {